Skip to content

 Why do restaurant first aid cabinets use blue bandages?

 Blue detectable bandages exist so a dressing that falls into food is visible — no natural food is blue — and many are also metal-detectable for packaged-food lines.
-That is why the UniShield restaurant cabinet fills with them, and why we stock Curad blue detectable knuckle bandages as the standalone restock.
+That is why the UniShield restaurant cabinet fills with them, and why we cover Curad blue detectable knuckle bandages as the standalone restock.

 How do I restock a first aid cabinet without re-buying it?